 This phenomenon is called dispersion of light, and when light passes through a prism it splits into the colors of the rainbow

-The color of an object is determined by three factors:
+The color of an object is determined by the following three factors:

 For example: